 |Other Requirements||Clean background check and drug screening|

-|Projected Job Growth (2014-2024)*||-3% for all police, fire and ambulance dispatchers|
+|Projected Job Growth (2019-2029)*||6% for all police, fire, and ambulance dispatchers|

-|Median Salary (2015)*||$38,010 for all police, fire and ambulance dispatchers|
+|Median Salary (2019)*||$41,910 for all police, fire, and ambulance dispatchers|

 Source: *U.S. Bureau of Labor Statistics

-Law Enforcement Technician Requirements
+How to Become a Law Enforcement Technician

-Prior to hire, applicants may be required to pass a fitness, background and drug test, as well as a written examination.
+Prior to hire, applicants may be required to pass a fitness, background, and drug test, as well as a written examination.
 Additionally, many employers prefer prospective candidates who have a valid driver's license and are able to lift over 25 pounds.

-When someone dials 911, a law enforcement technician is the person who will answer the phone.
+When someone dials 911, a police technician is the person who will answer the phone.
 They obtain information about the emergency, determine the appropriate response, and alert the appropriate emergency services to respond to the call.
 They may also manage an office and restock supplies or implement a maintenance schedule for emergency vehicles.